facebookresearch/hydra/website/docs/plugins/optuna_sweeper.md

 This plugin supports Optuna's [samplers](https://optuna.readthedocs.io/en/stable/reference/samplers.html).
 You can change the sampler by overriding `hydra/sweeper/sampler` or change sampler settings within `hydra.sweeper.sampler`.

-### Experimental GPSampler
+### Experimental Samplers

+GASampler and QMCSampler are experimental features in Optuna.
-If you want to use the GPSampler, you need to suppress the warnings from Optuna.
+When you use these samplers, you might want to suppress the warnings from Optuna.
 You can do this by adding the following code to your script:

 ```python
 import warnings